 Why Invest in Defense ETFs?
 Everything to Know

-Wars and global conflicts in the Middle East and Ukraine have increased defense spending and heightened security concerns, which in turn affect the defense industry and can potentially boost the performance of defense ETFs.
+Wars and escalating global conflicts in the Middle East and Ukraine have led to increased defense spending and heightened security concerns.
+That, in turn, has affected the defense industry and could potentially give defense ETFs another performance boost.

-Investors need to know, however, that a defense ETF can provide more than just growth potential from increasing defense spending.
-Learn the benefits and risks of investing in defense and aerospace ETFs and see the top defense sector funds.
+Investors need to know, however, that defense ETFs provide more than just growth potential from increasing defense spending.
+In this guide, we’ll cover the benefits and risks of investing in defense and aerospace ETFs and review the top defense sector exchange-traded funds.

 What Is a Defense ETF?